 Our consolidated financial statements since the financial year ended August 31, 2002, have been prepared in accordance with international financial reporting standards ("IFRS").
-This offering memorandum contains the statutory audited consolidated financial statements of Tallink Grupp for the financial year ended August 31, 2004, with comparative information for the financial year ended August 31, 2003, and for the financial year ended August 31, 2004, as well as the statutory audited unconsolidated financial statements of Tallink for the financial year ended August 31, 2004, with comparative information for the financial statements of Tallink for the financial year ended August 31, 2004, with comparative information for the financial year ended August 31, 2004, with comparative information for the financial year ended August 31, 2003, and for the financial year ended August 31, 2004, with comparative information for the financial year ended August 31, 2003, and for the financial year ended August 31, 2004, with comparative information for the financial year ended August 31, 2004, as well as the statutory audited unconsolidated financial year ended August 31, 2003, and for the financial year ended August 31, 2004, with comparative information for the financial year ended August 31, 2004.
+This offering memorandum contains the statutory audited consolidated financial statements of Tallink Grupp for the financial year ended August 31, 2004, with comparative information for the financial year ended August 31, 2003, and for the financial year ended August 31, 2004, as well as the statutory audited unconsolidated financial statements of Tallink for the financial year ended August 31, 2004, with comparative information for the financial year ended August 31, 2003, and for the financial year ended August 31, 2005, with comparative information for the financial year ended August 31, 2004.